 4. Arizona Blonde

 The spider was originally found in Arizona, but it has been brought to California and Mexico.
 Its unique appearance is its unusual blonde skin on certain body parts and legs.
-The rest of the spider’s skin is black on the femurs, and brown on the abdomen.
-Their legs can span approximately five and a quarter inches and their lifespan is impressive at 30 years for males and 10 for females.
-They are one of most durable tarantulas and can be a wonderful companion if you take care of them.
+The rest of the spider’s skin is black on the femurs and brown on the abdomen.
+Their legs span approximately five and a quarter inches, and their lifespan is impressive at 30 years for males and 10 for females.
+They are one of the most durable tarantulas and can be a wonderful companion if you take care of them.

 This spider is calm and mild-tempered, just like most others we recommend.
 The gentle Arizona Blonde is a great choice if you want a spider that won’t scare your friends.
-Only concern is the occasional mood swings that can be associated with females.
-They will raise their front legs and flick their hairs when they sense an intruder.
+The only concern is the occasional mood swings associated with females.
+They will raise their front legs and flick their hair when they sense an intruder.
 They can fit into a 5-gallon tank, but they must ensure it has a cover.

 This species can climb great and will escape if left open.
-They can become stuck in small spaces so avoid using wire mesh.
+They can become stuck in small spaces, so avoid using wire mesh.
 Consider a substrate that is at least three inches thick.
-They will climb up and fall back into their cages, which can be quite exciting.
+They will climb up and fall back into their cages, which can be exciting.

 5. Pink Zebra Beauty

 Because of its beautiful features, this species is well-known for its beauty.
 This species is highly recommended for its beauty and temperament.
 Its gentle nature and ability to interact with people will be appreciated by most owners.
 You will also love its ease of handling.
 They are rarely violent, if ever.
-They will only bite or kick hair if there is a danger to their safety and they have to be on defense mode.
+They will only bite or kick hair if there is a danger to their safety, and they must be in defense mode.

 6. Pink Toe

-You will notice the pink color of this tarantula’s feet immediately, as the name implies.
+As the name implies, you will immediately notice the pink color of this tarantula’s feet.
 The species is a South American native and an arboreal spider.
-This means that it lives in trees, not on the ground, like many other members of our list.
+This means it lives in trees, not on the ground, like many other members of our list.
 There are many species to choose from, so you can pick your favorite Pink Toe.
 Each one is unique and will be a standout among the other spiders.
 Its unique characteristic is its ability to be very skittish, which is a stark contrast to most comfortable and outgoing spiders.